-With the year coming to an end, individuals and business alike are revising their investment, stock and closing the accounting year.
-As would be expected, some go away with profits, some with loses, and others with nothing to show for the entire year.
+When every year comes to an end, individuals and business alike are revising their investment, stock and closing the accounting year.
+As would be expected, some go away with profits, some with losses, and others with nothing to show for the entire year.

 As, if that is not enough, you suddenly realize, there is no time to regret, and now is the best time to examine your life, your income and create a list of what to get rid of and what to commit to in the coming year.

 For some, it is their weight, others may want to cut down on alcohol, perhaps for you, is to cut down on your spending and start your investment.
 This is a brilliant decision except that it comes with certain knowledge and skills you may not have at your disposal at the moment.

 Don’t panic, there is nothing technical about the information you require to start your investments.
 All you need shall be discussed in detail in this blog post and by the time you are halfway through you will be ready to start your investment.

 With this in mind, we would like to highlight the importance of a good investment.
 But, to the majority of prospective investors, how to know a good investment has remained an issue and has actually prevented many from investing.

 Those who were bold enough to invest either had their investments short-lived or were not satisfied with the ROI (return on investment).
 We also intend to stimulate you to assess your capacity to invest, what knowledge of investment do you already have, how much investment knowledge and education will you required to start your investment?

 These are some of the questions we shall examine as you go through this article.
 Let’s get it start!

 What’s make a good investor?

 That is if you are not a good investor no investment will be good.
 Though there are long-term, short-term, low-risk, and high-risk investments, what determines a good investment is who is making the investment.